txalkan/tyronzil/README.md

 ## Try it out

-[Follow these instructions](./files/installation.md) to get up and running with the tyronZIL-CLI.
+[Follow these instructions](./files/installation.md) to get up and running with the tyronZIL-CLI!